fanout/django-grip/README.md

 )
 ```

-The middleware should be placed as early as possible in the proessing order, so that it can collect all response headers and provide them in a hold instruction if necessary.
+The middleware should be placed as early as possible in the processing order, so that it can collect all response headers and provide them in a hold instruction if necessary.

 Additionally, set GRIP_PROXIES: